The Trial Of Paxos Algorithm

 The Paxos Consensus Algorithm gets a bad rap.
 I think there is something quite beautiful, simple and intuitive hiding within Paxos; collaboration.
 Raft which was designed as a replacement restores the master-slave concept to supremacy.
 That may be a pragmatic thing to do yet I do not consider the master-slave model elegant (note: this is a subjective statement of my aesthetic taste not a statement of utility).
 Given all the bad press Paxos gets I worry that people will skip over it and miss out on enjoying its elegance before moving onto alternatives.
 They may then fail to use Paxos for the wrong reasons else avoid it in scenarios where it may be better suited than alternatives.

 Before we begin if you want a good introduction to Paxos I would recommend the Wikipedia Paxos entry then The Paper Trail description of Paxos.
 The authoritative source of what is or isn’t Paxos is Paxos Made Simple which explains on Page 10 that multi-Paxos is Paxos which is a fact that some folks seem to overlook.
 A good “round-up” paper on what Paxos is used for is Consensus in the Cloud: Paxos Systems Demystified.
 Warning: there is an ambiguity in the paper Paxos Made Simple that Lamport discusses here which is actually a question and answer on stackoverflow you can read here.
-In the two lecture videos the SPTDC 2019 conferene Lamport walks through Paxos as a formal spec.
-If you are thinking of implimenting Paxos you should follow the formal TLA+ spec walked though in that lecture.
+In those videos Lamport walks through Paxos as a formal spec.
+If you are thinking of implementing Paxos you should follow the formal TLA+ spec walked though in that lecture.